Classical radiation fields for scalar, electromagnetic, and gravitational waves with spacetime-symmetry breaking: Gravity sector application

 In GR, all projections but $R_{0202}-R_{0101}$ and $R_{0102}$ vanish (when $\hat n$ is the $3$ direction), as can be seen by setting all $\sb_\mn$ coefficients to zero.
 In the presence of the coefficients it appears $3$ additional polarizations arise.
 The results above indicate that the coefficients $\sb_\mn$, in addition to showing up in weak-field gravity scenarios like solar system tests \cite{Hees:2016lyw}, and affecting the speed of gravitational waves \cite{km16}, can also affect the observed polarization content in a GW detector.
 The additional polarizations are of order $\sb$.
 Given the sensitivity of the current detectors to the strength of the GW signals above noise level of a couple orders of magnitude, it seems that these additional effects could be observed if $\sb \sim 10^{-2}$.

-Constraints on all nine coefficients $\sb_\mn$ already exist below parts in $10$ billion (e.g., from lunar laser ranging \cite{Bourgoin:2016ynf}), so we do not expect observable effects via this method.
-However, we have not studied the effects of higher order terms in the action \cite{km16}, and many of these coefficients are not well constrained, or not constrained at all.
+Constraints on all nine coefficients $\sb_\mn$ already exist below parts in $10$ billion (e.g., from lunar laser ranging \cite{Bourgoin:2016ynf}), so we do not expect observable effects in GW measurements via searches for extra polarizations.
+However, we have not studied the effects of higher-order terms in the action \cite{km16}, and many of these coefficients are not well constrained, or not constrained at all, so are the subject of future work.